 By now, everyone is aware of the situation going on in the world right now and how everyone is being affected by it.
-This has even reached the United States and in a historic event, Walt Disney World has closed over this outbreak, along with every single Disney theme park worldwide!
+This even reached the United States and in a historic event, Walt Disney World closed over this outbreak, along with every single Disney theme park worldwide!

 In this post, we are going to explain what effects this situation is having on Disney World, as well as all the Disney international parks.
 We are going to keep you updated with the Disney World park closures and the very latest information you need to know.

 Now that Walt Disney World and the other parks are closed, we are going to answer all your questions that you have regarding your vacation.
-We’ll explain how to get a refund, how to reschedule your trip to Disney World and if you should be afraid to travel to any of the Disney theme parks once they reopen.
+We’ll explain how to get a refund, the cancellation policy, how to reschedule your trip to Disney World and if you should be afraid to travel to any of the Disney theme parks once they reopen.

 We will also tell you how long Disney World is going to be closed for and when you can expect it to reopen.
 Our post where we talk about the question: “When is Disney World Reopening?” goes into more detail and how it could be a vastly different experience for a while.
 We also have a post about whether you should go to Disney World in 2020 or wait until 2021 which covers the pros and cons.

 Lastly, we are also going to be talking about the impact all of this is having on The Walt Disney Company as a whole and what kind of financial ramifications it is having on the Disney parks and Central Florida, including cutting budgets, attractions and canceling projects.